 Being a tropical country, there is a risk of contracting malaria; it is wise to make sure you reduce the risk as much as possible by using insect repellent whenever possible and ensuring your home is subject to pest control treatments regularly.

-There are a variety of visa’s you can apply for and it can be quite difficult to know which one you need to apply for.
-The common working visa is called a KITAS, which can cost anywhere between 10 – 16 million IDR depending on which agency you use.
+There are a variety of visa’s and it can be quite difficult to know which one you need to apply for.
+The most common visa type is called a working KITAS, which generally cost anywhere between 10 – 18 million IDR depending on which agency you use.
 It is possible to find agencies cheaper, but always be careful they are legitimate, will stick to time constraints & will support you professionally throughout the procedure.

-Additional charges for a Kitas will involve an upfront $100 USD payment per month for Mandatory Skill Development Fund (DPKK) which is payable upfront to the government when you process your visa, as well as another 2.5 – 3 million IDR payable for Telex Visa Assistance, which is payable when collecting your Visa in a neighbouring country.
-Additionally, you will need to pay for your travel expenses when collecting your telex.
+Additional charges for a working KITAS will involve an upfront $100 USD payment per month for Mandatory Skill Development Fund (DPKK) which is payable upfront to the government when you process your visa, as well as another $150 mandatory payment called PNBP which is payable to the government.

 The processing time should take approximately 60 days.

 LetsMoveIndonesia is proud to be the only agency in Jakarta that openly advertises our prices at competitive rates.

 There are a variety of other visa’s available, if you need help determining which is the right one for you, then feel free to ask us.

 Generally, I would say it is quite easy to get things in Jakarta.
 Tokopedia is the Indonesian answer to Amazon and you can usually get things delivered immediately.